 What is direct drive?

 Direct drive technology in racing wheels involves directly mounting the wheel onto the motor using a quick-release hub.
 This setup contrasts with traditional force feedback devices, which use a belt or gear system in conjunction with the motor to simulate the driving experience.
+The result of this is:

-More often than not, the motors in direct drive wheels are much larger than those in force feedback devices like the Logitech G923.
-They generate significantly more torque, enhancing the driving experience.
-For instance, Fanatec's ClubSport DD+ wheel base produces 15 Nm of torque, allowing it to accurately convey subtle handling characteristics, intricate road and surface details, and inertia shifts during cornering.
+- They generate more torque, enhancing the driving experience.
+For example, Fanatec's ClubSport DD+ wheel base produces 15 Nm of torque, allowing it to accurately convey subtle handling characteristics, intricate road and surface details, and inertia shifts during cornering.

 How much is a direct drive racing wheel?